 When auto-enrollment is used to get people to participate, engagement and education can focus on how much to contribute.
-Likewise, TDFs—especially when used as a qualified default investment alternative (QDIA)—may be helpful in getting people into an age-appropriate allocation strategy.
+Likewise, TDFs—especially when used as a qualified default investment alternative—may be helpful in getting people into an age-appropriate allocation strategy.
 But it doesn’t end there.

-Retirement plan professionals need to also provide guidance and education on the options for maintaining age-appropriate investments, so participants can build toward an anticipated retirement date and lifestyle.
+Retirement plan professionals also need to provide guidance and education on the options for maintaining age-appropriate investments so that participants can build toward an anticipated retirement date and lifestyle.

 Neither asset allocation nor diversification guarantees a profit or protects against a loss.
 An asset allocation investment option may not be appropriate for all participants, particularly those interested in directing their own investments.

 1 All data is from John Hancock’s open-architecture platform, which included 1.2 million participants, 1,123 plans, and $77.48 billion in assets under management, as of 9/30/19.
 2 Self-directors exclude those holding one or two TDFs, in a managed or brokerage account, or invested in a custom model portfolio.